Webhook Secret Token with HMAC Digest

 Overview

-This feature proposal would allow for more secure endpoints since users could verify that they payload is authentic and actually came from a GitLab server.
+This feature proposal would allow for more secure endpoints, since users could verify that the payload is authentic and originated from a GitLab server.

-This would solve a security flaw in GitLabs current webhook implementation that allows for easy spoofing of requests that could potentially be damaging.
+This would solve multiple security flaws in GitLab's current webhook implementation that allow for easy spoofing and replay of requests that could potentially be damaging.

 Use cases